 In addition to insulating your home in an awesomely energy efficient way, it may qualify you for incentives that may reduce your energy costs.
 Learn more at the home of the Vinyl Siding Institute: www.vinylsiding.org/.

 With scientific innovation, today’s vinyl siding is better, and a more reliable product than ever.
 Its thermoplastic polymer make it strong and sturdy, as well as inexpensive to produce.
 Additives help it flex, prevent fading from the sun, and enhance its natural ability to resist biological wear, chemical wear, and other damages, such as wind impact.

 There are so many more performance features such as no scraping, or painting and it is truly maintenance free.
-It absorbs and reflects radiant heat to properly control the temprature in your home.
+It absorbs and reflects radiant heat to properly control the temperature in your home.
 It reduces thermal conductivity, and is 200% stronger bond with TXL Lamination Technology.
 It has 64% greater impact resistance.
-Its wind reisistance is up to 160 mph.
-It is Quiet, and reduces noise up to 45%.
+Its wind resistance is up to 160 mph.
+It is quiet, and reduces noise up to 45%.
 Authentically its straight-face design with clean hand-milled cedar grain look.